osaidahmed/High-Performance-Video-Streaming-from-QNX-8.0-to-a-Host-PC/README.md

 The Python server on Windows then uses the standard socket library to receive this data for processing with OpenCV

 ### Run the System

-Start the Python Server: Move the Python script to the native Windows filesystem and run the qnx_stream_receiver.py script.
+Move the Python script to the native Windows filesystem and run the qnx_stream_receiver.py script.
 ```powershell
 python qnx_stream_receiver.py
 ```
 It will begin listening for a connection.

-Run the QNX Client: From your WSL terminal, transfer the compiled camera_streamer binary to your QNX device (e.g., via scp) and execute it.
+From your WSL terminal, transfer the compiled camera_streamer binary to your QNX device (e.g., via scp) and execute it.

 A new window managed by OpenCV should now appear on your Windows desktop, displaying the live video stream.